michaelpatrickpurcell/Decibel/README.md

 ## Simple Checks
 To make a _simple check_, players roll a pool of three or more twenty-sided dice (d20s).
-The outcome of the check is the difference between the largest and smallest values.
+The outcome of the check is the difference between the largest and smallest values of the rolled dice.
 We will write NdB to denote the outcome of a simple check made with a pool of N dice.

 Notice that while the set of possible outcomes (i.e. {0, 1, ..., 19}) is always the same, the size of the pool determines the distribution of the outcome of a check.